 271, 272 POLITICAL PARTIES AND PRESSURE GROUPS First semester: political parties.
 Second semester: citizen participation and interest groups.
 Prerequisite: 1, 2 or 11, 12; one other course or one sophomore course in social science; junior standing.
 Three hours.
-Dr. Sickels and Mr. Steele.
+Dr. Steele.

-281, 282 POPULAR GOVERNMENT Seminar for students who intend to pursue graduate study in political science, international relations, public administration, or to enter the public service.
-Prerequisite: departmental major; senior standing.
+281, 282 POPULAR GOVERNMENT Seminar for seniors concentrating in political science who intend to pursue graduate study in a branch of this subject or to enter the public service.
 Three hours.
-The staff.
+Dr. Hilberg.